JOIN MSS today!

 The Midwest region includes the states of North Dakota, South Dakota, Nebraska, Kansas, Missouri, Iowa, Minnesota, Wisconsin, and Illinois, but any research worker or any other person employed as a sociologist, or any persons interested in the field of sociology, shall be eligible for regular membership in the Society upon payment of dues.

-2. Do I have to be a member to participate in the annual meeting?
+2. Do I have to be a member to participate as an organizer or presenter in the annual meeting?

 Participants in the Annual Meeting must be members of the MSS.
 The only exceptions are foreign sociologists, some non-sociologists, and some invited guests.
-The President-Elect, with assistance from the Executive Office, has the primary responsibility for ensuring that participants are members.
+The Program Chair / President-elect, with assistance from the Executive Office, has the primary responsibility for ensuring that participants are members.

 3. How much does membership cost?